How to Pay Off Debt Fast in 2026: Avalanche vs Snowball

 The snowball method targets debts with the smallest balance first, regardless of interest rate.
 You pay minimums on everything else and concentrate extra payments on the smallest debt.
 Once it is gone, you roll that payment into the next-smallest balance.

-Research from Harvard Business School found that people who use the snowball method are more likely to successfully eliminate their debt.
+Research published in the Journal of Consumer Research (Gal & McShane, 2012) and supported by Harvard Business School working papers found that people who use the snowball method are more likely to successfully eliminate their debt.
 The quick wins create a psychological momentum that keeps you motivated through the long payoff process.

 - Best for: People who need motivational wins to stay on track